FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 When I choose no the interests and  click the 'submit' button Then I expect to see no interests in the form
 When I click on the 'save' button
-Then I expect to not be able to save the new profile information with a message warning me why
+Then the system saves my information even though I can't use all the funcitionalities of the app
 ```

 _Value/Effort_